LAW OFFICE OF

 Robert J. Mintz, Esq.

-Because much has now been written on the “litigation explosion” and so many professionals and business owners have directly experienced its impact, asset protection planning is becoming as common as wills and estate planning.
+Asset protection for physicians is now is now an integral part of all estate planning.
 This dramatic increase in interest in protecting assets has been spurred by the threats associated with the “litigation explosion”, including the widespread perception that professionals with any accumulated savings are easy and vulnerable targets for frivolous claims.
 To many outside observers, the outcome of every case appears random, with unpredictable jury verdicts and astronomical damage awards.

 The US legal system allows business owners, with the exception of physicians and some other professionals, to shield themselves from personal liability for business risks.
 Through the appropriate use of corporations, limited liability companies, and/or limited partnerships, business can be conducted without exposing the personal assets of the owner to the obligations incurred by the company.
 By law, the owner’s risk is limited to the amount of capital invested in the business – the very definition of limited liability.
 The quantity of risk is known and accepted.
 An investment of $100,000 in a business implies a maximum loss of $100,000.
 Much asset protection planning is devoted to organizing and reorganizing business structures and advising clients how to take full legal advantage of the limited liability protection available through these entities.